Amit Sharma

 🎧Causal Science|Humans of AI

-I’m a machine learning researcher working on improving the reasoning of AI systems.
+I’m a machine learning researcher focused on improving the reasoning abilities of AI systems.

-My work combines two seemingly incompatible ideas: the messy but generalizable capabilities of language models with the principled but rigid capabilities of causal models (or formal reasoning models).
+My work combines two seemingly incompatible ideas: the messy but generalizable capabilities of language models with the principled but rigid capabilities of causal reasoning.
 Early in 2023, I saw the potential of large language models (LLMs) for inferring causal relationships, a key part of scientific discovery.
 This has led to LLM-based algorithms that achieve up to 96% accuracy on inferring cause and effect across scientific fields, including medicine (Covid-19), climate science (Arctic sea ice coverage), and engineering.
-I am now extending this work to build a causal AI assistant for science (see PyWhy-LLM).
+This work has now expanded into the PyWhy-LLM project, an open-source tool for building a causal AI assistant for science.

 I’m also passionate about designing technology interventions that can have a positive societal impact (e.g., see MindNotes app).
 If you are interested in working with me at MSR India, drop me an email.
 We hire interns throughout the year.
 There are also postdoctoral positions available.
 Additionally, if you are an undergraduate or a masters student, our lab runs an excellent pre-doctoral Research Fellows program.